zama-ai/concrete-ml/docs/built-in-models/training.md

 ## Training configuration

 The `max_iter` parameter controls the number of batches that are processed by the training algorithm.
-Good values for this parameter are 8-64.

 The `parameters_range` parameter determines the initialization of the coefficients and the bias of the logistic regression.
 It is recommended to give values that are close to the min/max of the training data.
 It is also possible to normalize the training data so that it lies in the range $$[-1, 1]$$.